mraiser/newbound/README.md

 mkdir bin
 cd src
 javac -d ../bin Startup.java
+cd ../
-java -cp ../bin Startup
+java -cp bin Startup
 ```

 ## Rust Support
+**NOTE:** Rust support in Newbound depends on  files that are generated the first time you
+run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before
+trying to compile the Rust binaries.**

 To enable support for the Rust language you will need to compile the Newbound rust binaries
 from inside the directory where you installed Newbound.
+Since Newbound automatically rebuilds the rust binaries when you save a Rust command in
+the MetaBot Command Editor, you should only need to manually compile the Newbound binaries
+once.

     cargo build --release